Derricks-Open-Source-Quest/AutoGreen/README.md

 # AutoGreen

-AutoGreen is a system that automatically applies the GreenWeb language extensions to Web applications to enable QoS-aware energy-efficiency optimizations.
+AutoGreen is a system that automatically annotates (mobile) Web applications to enable energy-efficiency optimizations by the Web runtime.
+The annotations are called GreenWeb, which are Web language extensions that allow Web developers to express user QoS expectations at an abstract level.
+Based on programmer-guided QoS information, the Web runtime can dynamically determine how to deliver the target QoS experience while minimizing the energy consumption.

+This is a project from the [Electrical and Computer Engineering Department](http://www.ece.utexas.edu/) at [The University of Texas at Austin](http://www.utexas.edu/).

 # Overview